 - Brabham BT18 (Mike Eyerly): Bill Gubelmann (Oyster Bay, NY) ran a Brabham BT18 with 1.1-litre Cosworth SCC engine in Formula C in 1967, winning seven Nationals and setting lap records right down the east coast.
 He advertised the car in Autoweek on 18 November 1967 as a late 1966 BT18 chassis with 140bhp Cosworth SCC engine, and it then went to Fred Opert, presumably traded on Gubelmann's new BT23F.
 From Opert it was sold to Mike Eyerly (Salem, OR) and raced in the Pacific northwest, winning several Regional SCCA events.
 He kept the orange BT18 when he moved into the SCCA national Formula B series in 1969 and completely dominated the series, winning six of the first nine races and finishing second in another two.
 Advertised in October 1969.
 Subsequent history unknown.

 - Chevron B15b [FB-69-6?]
-(Steve Brownstein): Steven Brownstein (Hewlett, NY) had a blue Chevron B15B for 1969, the colour and late arrival suggesting that it was chassis 15B.69.6, a car originally intended for Steve Matchett.
-He raced in the Pro series but also took 25 pts in NEDiv FB racing.
+(Steve Brownstein): Steven Brownstein (Hewlett, NY) had a blue Chevron B15B for Formula B in 1969.
+He raced in the Pro series but also took 25 pts in Northeast Division FB racing.
 Brownstein retained the car for 1970, but blew his engine at Brainerd in August and was not seen again.
 Steve Brownstein cannot remember who he sold his Chevron to, but doubts that it went back to Opert.
 Subsequent history unknown.